Juggernaut (JGN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Juggernaut Historical Price

-According to the latest data gathered on Juggernaut live price page, the current price of Juggernaut is 0.00773211USD.
-The circulating supply of Juggernaut(JGN) is 100.21M JGN , giving it a market capitalization of $773.98K.
+According to the latest data gathered on Juggernaut live price page, the current price of Juggernaut is 0.00777355USD.
+The circulating supply of Juggernaut(JGN) is 100.21M JGN , giving it a market capitalization of $780.73K.

 How Does Juggernaut (JGN) Price Prediction Module Work?